Frequently Asked Questions

 Is this series intended to be religious?

-No. Above all, as a modern fantasy epic, this series is meant to entertain, to keep readers company on a rainy day or a monotonous train ride, and to offer readers of any cultural background a plethora of intriguing, relatable characters whose triumphs and tribulations can give them inspiration and help them feel like they are not alone as they deal with the complicated challenges of the modern world in their own lives.
+No. Above all, as a modern multi-cultural fantasy epic, this series is meant to entertain, to keep readers company on a rainy day or a monotonous train ride, and to offer readers of any cultural background a plethora of intriguing, relatable characters whose triumphs and tribulations can give them inspiration and help them feel like they are not alone as they deal with the complicated challenges of the modern world in their own lives.
 The humor, romance, adventure, and informal language of the series all reflect this distinction.
-It is not meant to replace the Ramayana, and readers who wish to study the ancient epics directly have many options of annotated versions available in a wide variety of translations to choose from, including several for free on Amazon.
+It is not meant to replace the Ramayana, nor is it a modern retelling of it, and readers who wish to study the ancient epics directly have many options of annotated versions available in a wide variety of translations to choose from, including several for free on Amazon.

 It is important to acknowledge here, however, that the Ramayana means something very personal to millions of people.
 To some it's religious, to some it's historical, and to some it is one of the finest examples of epic literature in the history of the world.
 The epic has been reinterpreted countless times throughout the last several thousand years because the story itself speaks to people about universal truths that resonate regardless of their cultural backgrounds.
 This series contains one person's interpretation of those universal truths, but there is a reason that the epic has undergone so much scholarship and has garnered such controversy throughout the ages.
 In short, it means different things to different people.
 And so, the author went into this endeavor with the dream that everyone will love it, but the recognition that some people might hate it, depending on what the epic means to them.
 The author's sincerest hope is that regardless of whether readers love or hate the series, that through reading it, they will find something valuable, thought-provoking, and inspiring that they can take with them long past the final pages.